* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 But they’re very close in flavor to the Calabrian pepper, which makes them the perfect alternative for anyone that can’t handle heat.

-They’re often described as having a slightly fruity and earthy flavor, with a subtle spiciness.
+They have a slightly fruity and earthy flavor, with a subtle spiciness.

 How to use: 1 tsp Calabrian chili paste = 2 tsp chopped anaheim peppers + chili flakes for spice